Choosing the Right Reward and Incentive Vendor

 End-to-End Encryption

-End-to-end encryption is a vital consideration because you are open to a breach if there are holes in the process where tokenization isn’t in place.
-Every payment processor will use tokenization.
 It is essential to know that not all processors ensure that tokenization starts at the point of issuance and continues through the entire process.
-Suppose you’re relying on multiple vendors for various parts of your payments environment.
-Encryption is another reason it’s beneficial to work with a robust end-to-end payments processor.
+Suppose you’re relying on multiple vendors for various parts of your payment environment.
+Encryption is another reason it’s beneficial to work with a robust end-to-end payment processor.

-You may want to start making your vendor evaluation list by first talking to friends and/ or colleagues who have used an incentive software solution provider before (and have recommendations).
-Once you have your prospective vendor list and are armed with all the right questions, request a product demo from two or three vendors.
-Demos can tell you a lot about a company.
-And, once you schedule a demo, notice which companies respond fastest—it’s your first look into how customer-centric they really are and how they will treat you in the future.
+You may want to start making your vendor selection list by first talking to friends and/ or colleagues who have used an incentive software solution provider before (and have recommendations).
+Once you have your prospective vendor list and all the right questions, request a product demo from two or three vendors.